-As such the principles of apartheid went directly against those of the United Nations, of which South Africa was one of the original 51 founding members.
+As such the principles of apartheid were the antithesis of those of the United Nations although South Africa was one of the original 51 founding members of the UN.
 From 1952 onwards, the issue of apartheid was brought before every session of the General Assembly, until finally, following the 1960 Sharpeville Massacre, the United Nations Special Committee Against Apartheid was established on the 6th November 1962.
-The UN General Assembly and Security Council adopted no less than twenty-seven resolutions condemning South Africa’s racial policies, and took the first steps towards the imposition of collective sanctions by recommending specific measures against South Africa, including “Boycotting all South African goods and refraining from exporting goods, including arms and ammunition, to South Africa”.
+The UN General Assembly and Security Council adopted no less than 27 resolutions condemning South Africa’s racial policies, and took the first steps towards the imposition of collective sanctions by recommending specific measures against South Africa, including “boycotting all South African goods and refraining from exporting goods, including arms and ammunition, to South Africa”.

-In response most of Africa, Asia, and a number of socialist European countries stopped trading with South Africa, and by the time the 1963 session of the General Assembly was convened forty-six countries had formally severed all trade, political and other relations with South Africa, with another twenty-one countries, although not having formally replied to the UN’s requests for information, having publicly declared that they had ended their trade and political relations with South Africa.
+In response, most of Africa, Asia, and a number of socialist European countries stopped trading with South Africa.
+By the time the 1963 session of the General Assembly was convened, 46 countries had formally severed all trade, political and other relations with South Africa, with another 21 countries publicly declaring that they had ended their trade and political relations with the country.
 Over half of the countries of the world had responded to the call for sanctions, and yet the South African economy continued to boom?

-While the majority of the world put their might behind the anti-apartheid struggle, North America and Western Europe continued trading with the apartheid government, and in fact between 1962 and 1963 these countries increased their exports to South Africa by well-over a quarter, and continued to maintain their high volume of imports of South African products, being responsible for over 60 percent of South Africa’s exports.
-So what South Africa had lost through the trade boycott of the African, Asian and socialist countries, was more than replaced by the increased economic cooperation it received from the imperialist states.
+While the majority of the world put their might behind the anti-apartheid struggle, North America and Western Europe continued trading with the apartheid government and between 1962 and 1963 these countries increased their exports to South Africa by well over a quarter, and continued to maintain their high volume of imports of South African products, responsible for over 60% of South Africa’s exports.
+So, what South Africa had lost through the trade boycott of the African, Asian and socialist countries, was more than replaced by the increased economic cooperation it received from the imperialist states.

 In a memorandum to the United Nations Special Committee Against Apartheid, dated April 1964, Dr Yusuf Dadoo of the South African Indian Congress, addressed this vital issue: